RafVanhoegaerden-s128965/stad-antwperen-verbeter-tool/README.md

 ## Development

 To run the application locally for development:
-`docker-compose -f docker-compose-development.yml up --build -d`
+`docker compose -f docker-compose-development.yml up --build -d`

 The application should now be running.
 Access it at the URL specified in your `.env` file

 To stop the local development environment:
-`docker-compose -f docker-compose-development.yml down`
+`docker compose -f docker-compose-development.yml down`

 ### Backend